Daith Titanium Piercing Jewelry ASTM F-136

 Does a Daith piercing help with migraines?

-To date, there is no scientific evidence that Daith piercing relieves migraines.
+To date, no scientific evidence demonstrates that Daith piercing relieves migraines.
 Some people experience improvement, others do not.
-It should not be considered a medical treatment. but only as a cosmetic procedure.
+It should not be considered a medical treatment, but only a cosmetic procedure.
 In case of migraines, always consult a healthcare professional.

 How long does it take for a Daith piercing to heal?

-A Daith piercing typically takes between 6 and 12 months to fully heal.
+A daith piercing typically takes between 6 and 12 months to fully heal.
 The internal cartilage heals slowly and can react to pressure, headphones, and friction.
-Good hygiene and gentle handling are essential to avoid prolonged irritation.
+Good hygiene and gentle handling are essential to prevent prolonged irritation.

 Can I sleep on a Daith piercing?

 It is strongly advised against sleeping on a Daith piercing until the cartilage has stabilized.
 Constant pressure can cause swelling, pain, and delayed healing.
-Sleep on the opposite side or use a pillow with an opening to limit friction.
+Sleep on your opposite side or use a pillow with an opening to minimize friction.

 Can I wear earphones with a Daith piercing?

-Right after getting a piercing, it's best to avoid in-ear headphones and tight-fitting helmets. because they press directly on the area.
+Right after getting your piercing, it's best to avoid in-ear headphones and tight-fitting earbuds, as they press directly on the piercing area.
 This can cause irritation and pain.
-Once the piercing is more stable, opt for headphones that don't touch the inside of the ear canal. or opt for a model that relies more on the exterior.
+Once the piercing has settled in, choose headphones that don't touch the inside of the ear canal or opt for a model that rests more on the outside.

 My Daith piercing is red or swollen, is that normal?

 Slight redness or swelling in the first few days is normal.
-However, if the area becomes very hot, the pain intensifies, or a thick fluid appears, This could indicate irritation or infection.
+However, if the area becomes very hot, the pain intensifies, or thick fluid appears, this could indicate irritation or infection.
 If in doubt, consult your piercer or a healthcare professional.

 What ring diameter should I choose for a Daith?

 The most common diameter for a Daith piercing is between 6 mm and 8 mm , depending on your anatomy.
-The piercer recommends the appropriate diameter for the piercing.
-When changing jewelry, it's best to keep the same size. or seek advice from a professional.
+The piercer will recommend the appropriate diameter during the piercing procedure.
+To change your jewelry, it's best to keep the same size or consult a professional.

 How to clean and care for a Daith piercing?

-Clean your Daith once or twice a day with physiological saline or a saline solution.
-Clean without rubbing or twisting the jewelry.
-Avoid harsh antiseptics, alcohol, hydrogen peroxide, and cotton balls that can snag.
+Clean your daith once or twice a day with saline solution , without rubbing or twisting the jewelry.
+Avoid harsh antiseptics, alcohol, hydrogen peroxide, and cotton balls that can stick.
 Wash your hands before any contact and leave the jewelry in place until fully healed.